rlivingsus/misc/AllBooks.md

 - Murakami, Ryu: Popular Hits of the Showa Era
 - Murata, Sayaka: Convenience Store Woman
 - Muratyan, Vahram: Paris versus New York
+- Murphy, Joseph: the Power of your subconcious mind
 - Murray, Williamson: Military Innovation in the Interwar Period
 - Murtagh, Niall: The Blue-Eyed Salaryman
 - Musker, Jackson: The Sea in the Sky
 - Naam, Ramez: Nexus
+- Nafousi, Roxie: Manifest
 - Naumburg, Carla: How to Stop Losing your Sh*t with your kids
 - Navarro, Joe: What every Body is saying; The dictionary of body language (kindle)
 - Nesbit, E: